rafaelrpinto/health-db/README.md

 An api server that accesses this db can be found [here](https://github.com/rafaelrpinto/health-api).

+To build this database using DynamoDB see [this project](https://github.com/rafaelrpinto/health-dynamo-db)

 ## Bulding the database

 This project was built using Node 8.1.0.